Cauchy Random Features for Operator Learning in Sobolev Space: Numerical Experiments

 \subsection{Results}

-In Table \ref{Table:RF_kernel}, we report the relative test errors and training times of random feature methods and of kernel methods.
+In Table \ref{Table:RF_kernel}, we report the relative test errors of random feature methods and of kernel methods.
 Even though random feature methods can be viewed as an approximation of a kernel method, we observe that the random feature method achieves similar relative test errors or even improves the accuracy over the kernel method in some tests.
 Both the random feature method and kernel method are easy to implement in practice.
 However, the implementation of kernel methods requires high-performance numerical computing and machine learning python library such as JAX, see \cite{BATLLE2024kernel}.
 The implementation of our proposed random feature method can be done by using scikit-learn library and GPU computing is not required.
-Moreover, our proposed algorithm achieves similar accuracy with less computational cost.
+Therefore, our proposed algorithm achieves similar accuracy even if the computational resources are limited.
 As concluded in \cite{BATLLE2024kernel}, the kernel method either matches the performance of neural network methods or outperforms them in several benchmarks.
 Therefore, the random feature method can match the performance or outperform neural network methods as well.

 We further compare the performances of the kernel method and the random feature method provided that each model is trained over a similar time period.
 Since the training time of the kernel method depends on the number of training samples, we further subsample a small dataset to train the kernel methods\.
 In Table \ref{Table:RF_kernel2}, we report the relative test errors and training times of kernel methods and of random feature methods.
 We observe that our proposed random feature method outperforms kernel method cross all benchmarks provided that the same amount of training time is allocated to each model.